kryosette/.github/profile/README.md

 Almost all the code will be hidden, but you will be able to see almost every process in real time through the translator and change settings through the editor.

 > There will be features (and already are) that have never existed or have never been implemented in this way.

+not a single p2p and not a single centralized server